makeitcloudy/makeitcloudy.github.io/aboutme.md

 subtitle:
 ---

 My name is Piotr Ostrowski, I'm employed as Senior Virtual Workplace Engineer at [Rackspace Technology](https://www.rackspace.com/).
 For last decade I'm involved with EUC (End User Computing) industry.
 As an engineer I am towards automation utilizing the PowerShell API's, imperative and declarative.
 My main area is Citrix Virtual Apps and Desktops, Remote Desktop Services and infrastructure, covering architecture and engineering fields.
-These days I'm drifting towards azure.
+These days I'm drifting towards Azure.
 This blog is a gave back to the community, to share the experience with people who may be seeking for the details mentioned here.

 ### A bit about me